Prayer for National Adoption Month

 My heart also sang the hymn "Great is Thy Faithfulness" daily.
 Over and over I sang it.
 He has always been faithful, throughout eternity.
 I know it full well.

-What did you appreciate about working with Katie at CAC?
+What did you appreciate about working with Katie?

 What would you tell someone who is fearful about meeting their child's birth parent(s)?